Are you hungry & looking for vegan restaurants in Southeast Portland?

 I definitely want to go back and try some of their regular menu items.
 I have eaten at one of their sister restaurants, Prasad, and it was very good.

-You can visit their website here for up-to-date information on hours and menu.
+You can visit the Harlow website for up-to-date information on hours and menu.

 Off the Griddle